Doctor of Veterinary Medicine Professional Program

 VMC 955 – Extramural Experiences in Laboratory Animal Medicine – DVM students will have the opportunity to undertake a two-week rotation in an approved laboratory animal (LA) facility under the supervision of a laboratory animal veterinarian.
 This opportunity will meet the need to increase “hands-on” experience as part of focus area requirements or recommendations.
 At a laboratory animal facility, the rotation will most likely consist of the opportunity to “shadow” LA veterinarians in medical rounds and the provision of clinical services.

-VMP 994 - Extramural Experience in Pathology – This is a two-week externship experience in pathology.
+VMP 994 - Extramural Experiences in Pathology – This is a two-week externship experience in pathology.
 The student will arrange an extramural experience in an academic, diagnostic, government, industrial, or zoological/wildlife laboratory setting under the supervision of a board certified veterinary anatomical or clinical pathologist.

 VMC 994 - Extramural Experiences in Small Animal – This is a recommended rotation designed to expand opportunities for senior veterinary students interested in small animal private practice.
 During the experience, the student is expected to: a) enhance and learn clinical and technical skills; b) develop effective client communication skills and time management; and c) observe elements of small business management, including personnel involved and professional financial interactions with private clients.
 Students will work at a private or corporate veterinary practice under the direct supervision of a licensed veterinarian engaged in small animal practice.
 Travel and lodging expenses are variable depending on the site of the experience.
 Participation is contingent on approval by the student’s advisor and the course coordinator.
 Students are responsible for arranging their extramural experiences and accommodations.